Table of Contents

 I’ve noticed some people seem to know just the right thing to say to provide comfort to others who are hurting.
 Usually those are the people who experienced loss themselves at some point in the past.
 Others find the situation awkward and uncomfortable.
 They don’t know the best things to do or say, understandably.
 It’s hard to know how to console people who are grieving; this skill doesn’t come naturally to most of us.

 When my Mother-In-Law passed away at age 53, a well-meaning family member called my husband on the phone to express her condolences.
 During the conversation she said she knew exactly how he felt because her cat died the same day.
 Ugh.
 Really?
 Comparing his beloved mom to a cat was hurtful, though he appreciated the call and the effort.
 When my friend’s brother with muscular dystrophy passed away at age 16, countless people made comments like, “He lived a lot longer than anyone thought he would” or “At least you have other siblings”.
 Neither of these statements is comforting, though I think most of us realize people say dumb things when uncomfortable and these comments are generally coming from the right place.
-But sometimes it’s better to say “I’m sorry” and leave it at that.
+But sometimes it’s better to say, “I’m sorry” and leave it at that.

 Here is some practical advice based on my experiences – I hope it is helpful.